jackyxinli/winx/winx/ReadMe(en).txt

 winx/include/
   The source code of the WINX template GUI library.

-winx/docs(en)/
+winx/lib/
+  The WINX static library.
+At most time it is not needed.

+winx/src/
+  The source code of the WINX static library.

+winxdoc/docs(en)/
   English version documents, include:
   *) License declaration.
   *) Change log.
   *) The user's manual.

-winx/docs(zh-CN)/
+winxdoc/docs(zh-CN)/
   Chinese (simplified) version documents.

-winx/tutorials/
+winxsamp/tutorials/
   Introduction of how to use the WINX library, step by step.

-winx/samples/
+winxsamp/samples/
   The demo applications of the WINX library.

-winx/lib/
-  The WINX static library.
-At most time it is not needed.

-winx/src/
-  The source code of the WINX static library.

-winx/test/
-  The testcases.

 stdext/
   The STL-extension library for general use.

+atlport/
+  Porting version of ATL 3.0 to Mingw32.

 winsdk/
   Windows Platform SDK from Visual Studio .NET 2005.